ghelobytes/flask-ferris-example/README.md

 This is based on the Google [Flask Skeleton](https://github.com/GoogleCloudPlatform/appengine-python-flask-skeleton).

+## Description of functionality

+This is more or less the App Engine Guestbook example written in Flask.
+The application use's Ferris' search utilites to automatically add entities to the search index and search over them.

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).
 See the README file for directions.
 You'll need python 2.7 and [pip 1.4 or later](http://www.pip-installer.org/en/latest/installing.html) installed too.